 Moldova maintains a network of double tax treaties (DTTs) that may reduce the domestic 6% rate for qualifying recipients.
 The reduction is not automatic.
 To claim a treaty rate, the recipient must:

 Treaty shopping — routing dividends through an intermediate holding company in a treaty-favourable jurisdiction without genuine substance there — is contrary to the OECD BEPS framework and creates risk under both Moldovan and home-country law.
+Where the recipient is a corporate parent, the underlying transfer pricing position should also be consistent with the dividend flow.
 The correct claim is from the actual beneficial owner resident in the treaty country.

 Where no certificate is provided, the SRL must withhold at the domestic 6% rate.
 Reclaims are possible but require a separate administrative process with SFS and are slower than getting the documentation right before the distribution.